martin-lush/KnightsTravel/README.md

 ### TODO List
 Comments are placed throughout the code base, however here's a quick rundown:
 - Implement Dependency Injection or Decorator Pattern (for logging & output to other than Console)
-- Add Application Insights (for performance metrics)
+- Start including some performance metrics with Application Insights
 - SpecFlow / Specification tests so full end to end journey can be done
 - Stress Tests to be considered (not currently within scope of required, 8x8 chess board was the only requirement)
 - Optimisation of memory footprint (using 32 bit where as could move down to 8 bit)